Why are certain decisions on land use made?

 Relative location of land is an economic benefit that is influenced by the physical factors of land.

-Agricultural areas near sprawling urban centers are more likely to be converted into subdivisions than distant agricultural areas because of the perceived benefits and costs of the land use decision.
+Agricultural areas near sprawling urban centers are more likely to be converted into subdivisions than distant agricultural areas.

 In the case of Tiwi, the proposal to move the municipal center westward was assessed through the possible costs of required infrastructure and development constraints.